Tap to search

 Sail & Bike Tour 8-day Tulips of Holland (Mff)

-Enjoy Holland in the springtime in an unforgettable way, exploring enchanting Dutch landscapes by wheels and water during our Tulip Sail & Bike tour.
+Enjoy Holland in the springtime in an unforgettable way, exploring enchanting Dutch landscapes by wheels and water during our Tulip Sail and Bike tour.
 Smell the tulips when cycling through the countryside, feel freedom in the breeze while sailing across the Wadden Sea and Lake IJsselmeer, and enjoy comfort and camaraderie on a beautiful sailing ship.

-The a cosy lounge/restaurant area on the lower deck with wooden paneling and air conditioning and a nice and warm atmosphere.
+The cosy lounge/restaurant area on the lower deck with wooden panelling and air conditioning and a nice and warm atmosphere.
 From here you can reach the wheelhouse on the upper deck, fitted with a large seating area, a well-equipped bar, music & video equipment and TV.
 The large, panoramic windows offer a breathtaking view over the water.
 Wi-Fi is available.
-The wooden upper deck offers adequate seating, the steering unit, space for the bicycles, an outdoors bar with a draught beer tap and a grill, and even a Jacuzzi.
+The wooden upper deck offers adequate seating, the steering unit, space for the bicycles, an outdoor bar with a draught beer tap and a grill, and even a Jacuzzi.
 When the weather is nice you can relax here or enjoy the scenery while sailing.

-During this fascinating Sail & Bike tour, you will discover the best tulip areas that the Netherlands has to offer.
+During this fascinating Sail and Bike tour, you will discover the best tulip areas that the Netherlands has to offer.
 Not only will you visit the famous Keukenhof gardens, known for its hundreds of thousands of blooming tulips, hyacinths, daffodils, and other bulb flowers.
 You will also bike through less famous, but equally gorgeous areas where tulips bloom in the spring months.
 A visit to the Hortus Bulborum is also on the program, giving you the chance to ramble through this unique garden museum, dedicated to the preservation of rare and historic bulbs.

-But it is not only about tulips; during your week-long Sail & Bike tour, you will spend plenty of time in the historical cities of Alkmaar and Enkhuizen — gems hidden from mass tourism.
+But it is not only about tulips; during your week-long Sail and Bike tour, you will spend plenty of time in the historical cities of Alkmaar and Enkhuizen — gems hidden from mass tourism.
 You will discover typical Dutch cultural highlights and cycle through pleasant, flat polders, the result of centuries of extensive land reclamation from the North Sea and the former Southern Sea (now IJsselmeer).
 The region you will cycle through has undergone such extensive impoldering, that you will soon realize the truth behind the proverb, “God created the earth, but the Dutch made Holland”.

 Given the Dutch love for cycling, the region is crisscrossed with many quiet cycle tracks that stretch from one end of the region to the other.
-You will be amazed by the beauty and expanse of the North Sea beaches, the extremely bicycle-friendly island of Texel, the splendid flat landscapes, small dreamlike farm villages, and romantic, picturesque harbor towns.
+You will be amazed by the beauty and expanse of the North Sea beaches, the extremely bicycle-friendly island of Texel, the splendid flat landscapes, small dreamlike farm villages, and romantic, picturesque harbour towns.
 And all of this completed with the occasional fields full of beautiful flowers.